 Too often the wrong stuff.

 - Steve Jobs: The Man in the Machine (2015) ****

-Arguably one-sided, but let's assume for argument's sake that the viewer is
+One-sided, but let's assume that the viewer is smart enough

 The side of Jobs that this film concentrates on is worth knowing about.